ESMO is committed to support oncology professionals, this is essential now more than ever as we face the COVID-19 crisis together.

 We need concerted efforts in supporting all our colleagues working on the frontline.
 As part of this work, we will compile a set of tools and relevant resources, that may help improve well-being in the weeks and months ahead.
 The information we collate through this work will guide interventions to help oncology professionals overcome new challenges, look after their welfare and help prevent burnout for the future.

-Description of First Survey
+Description of Third Survey

 ESMO recognises that COVID-19 is forcing us all to face both personal and professional challenges which are unprecedented for oncology professionals.
 We want to address the impact of COVID-19 on you to help us understand how we can support you better.